 Stakeholders, simply put, are those who have a stake in the success of your research and in the end result.
 What you do matters to them, and what they think of your work certainly matters to you.
 In order to do your job well, you need to know what they know, and you need to know what they want or need to know in order to execute a successful build.
 For all these reasons, it’s essential to communicate early and often.

 This is where stakeholder interviews come in.
-We recommend a process that is a bit more formal than just calling somebody up for a chat, still the the heart of the matter is just several good conversations.
+We recommend a process that is a bit more formal than just calling somebody up for a chat, but the heart of the matter is just a few good conversations away.

 Stakeholders largely get to define the success of your project.
 If you build a great product that in the end isn’t what your users or stakeholders want, it is not a success.
 It’s a failure.
 Initial project briefs are likely to include ambiguity that could lead to misunderstandings.
-Extended discussions eliminate ambiguities and also update project goals, once you’ve gotten into the work to some degree.
+Extended discussions eliminate ambiguities and can help you update project goals.

 It is not uncommon for stakeholders to have project requirements in mind that they don't vocalize or put in initial scope documents, either because people wrongly assume them to be obvious, or because they are actually not consciously aware of them.
 As with user interviews, stakeholder interviews help tease out all such unmentioned goals.